 What is a Justice of the Peace

-My family’s roots go back 100 years and four generations in Precinct 6.
-My great grandfather moved his family into Precinct 6’s Fifth Ward (El Crisol) neighborhood, where I still have family today.
-Another of my great grandfathers moved his family into Precinct 6’s Northside, where my 90-year young grandmother still lives today; right behind Poppa Burger.
-My mother, Harris County Precinct 6 Constable Silvia Trevino, was born in Fifth Ward’s El Crisol and raised Northside, attending and graduating Looscan Elementary, Marshall Middle School, and Jeff Davis (now Northside) High School.
+My family’s roots of four generations go back 100 years in Precinct 6.
+My great-grandfather moved his family into Precinct 6’s Fifth Ward (El Crisol) neighborhood where I still have family today.
+Another great-grandfather moved his family into Precinct 6’s Northside, where my 90-year young grandmother still lives today, right behind Poppa Burger.
+My mother, Harris County Precinct 6 Constable Silvia Trevino, was born in Fifth Ward’s El Crisol and raised in Northside, attending and graduating from Looscan Elementary, Marshall Middle School, and Jeff Davis (now Northside) High School.
 My father, retired Harris County Precinct 6 Constable Victor Trevino Jr., immigrated to America over 60 years ago.
-My father and his family settled in Precinct 6’s Second Ward neighborhood where he was raised, attending and graduating Lubbock Elementary, Jackson (now Navarro) Middle School, and Stephen F. Austin High School.
+My father and his family settled in Precinct 6’s Second Ward neighborhood where he was raised, attending and graduating from Lubbock Elementary, Jackson (now Navarro) Middle School, and Stephen F. Austin High School.

-I was born in Precinct 6’s Northside, attending and receiving my baptismal from Holy Name Catholic Church.
-The same church my parents were married in over 47 years ago.
-Eventually my parents moved our family to Precinct 6’s East End, where I attended and graduated Cage Elementary, Jackson (now Navarro) Middle School, and Stephen F. Austin High School.
-Since then I have attended and received the rest of my sacraments from Blessed Sacrament Catholic Church in the heart of Precinct 6’s Second Ward.
-I am extremely proud of the fact that I, along with my siblings, my parents, and all my uncles and aunts have graduated from HISD public schools right here in Precinct 6.
+I was born in Precinct 6’s Northside, and was baptised at Holy Name Catholic Church.
+It was special to attend catholic school at the same church where my parents were married over 47 years ago.
+Eventually my parents moved our family to Precinct 6’s East End, where I attended and graduated from Cage Elementary, Jackson (now Navarro) Middle School, and Stephen F. Austin High School.
+I am a parishioner at Blessed Sacrement Catholic Church in the heart of Precinct 6's Second Ward, where I recieved the rest of my sacrements.
+I am extremely proud of the fact that I, along with my siblings, my parents, and all my uncles and aunts have graduated from HISD public schools in Precinct 6.

 Work and Education